OmniLayer/spec/README.md

 The transaction is invalid if any of the following conditions is true:
 * the amount to transfer is zero
-* the sending address has zero coins in its available balance for the specified currency identifier
-* the amount to transfer exceeds the number owned and available by the sending address
+* the amount to transfer exceeds the number of coins of the specified currency identifier owned by the sending address and available
 * the specified currency identifier is non-existent
 * the specified currency identifier is 0 (bitcoin)